Manufacturer Rep Commission Statements to Excel

 Financial DocumentsSettlement StatementsManufacturingUSQuickBooksExcel1099-NECcommission reconciliationmanufacturer reps

-That is the practical answer to multi-principal commission statement consolidation.
-Collect the principal-issued statements for the month, extract PDF or scanned statements into a normalized Excel workbook, bring any already-structured Excel exports into the same column layout, then reconcile by principal, invoice, payment date, and QuickBooks Class.
+A manufacturer rep commission statement to Excel workflow starts with one rule: every principal's statement has to land in the same ledger before the agency posts income, follows up on payment, or checks year-end 1099-NEC totals.
+Collect the principal-issued statements for the month, extract PDF or scanned statements into a normalized Excel workbook, bring already-structured exports into the same column layout, then reconcile by principal, invoice, payment date, and QuickBooks Class.
 The spreadsheet becomes the working file for month-end close, payment follow-up, and 1099-NEC review.
-It does not replace the bookkeeper's judgment.

 This matters because manufacturer reps are not a single-company sales team receiving an internal commission report.
 MANA's explanation of manufacturers' reps describes them as independent salespeople who operate on commission, sell for multiple companies, and represent complementary products and services.
 A small agency can carry 5, 10, or 30 principals on its line card, and each principal can send a different commission statement format.